You can install Document Control for Confluence Cloud from the Atlassian Marketplace. Click the "Try it free" button to get started.

 Once the add-on is installed, expand the Document Control for Confluence Cloud add-on in the Universal Plugin Manager and click "Configure".

-Email notification will trigger automatic emails to reviewers whenever they are added to a page.
+Notification: The Email notification setting will trigger automatic emails to reviewers whenever they are added to a page.

 This template sets up the page with everything needed for use with the Document Control add-on.